 The Buddhist monasteries, chortens, and prayer flags along the trail make one feel like traveling through the Tibetan region.
 The trek also takes us to the Muktinath temple.
 It is believed that a person gets salvation upon visiting the temple.

 The final scenic flight to Pokhara allows one to enjoy the view of the Himalayan ranges and the beautiful Pokhara valley.
 The last day at Pokhara can be utilized by sightseeing around the various lakes and used to rest and relaxing.
-Since the normal Annapurna Circuit has been easily accessed by motorable roads, the Nar Phu Valley trek can be a good replaceable trail to enjoy the trek along the countryside of Nepal.

-Arrive in Kathmandu (1,400 m).
+Arrive at Tribhuvan International Hotel in Kathmandu (1,400 m) and Transfer to the Hotel.
 Overnight at a Hotel.

-Drive to Jagat (1,300 m) by Jeep – 8 to 9 hours.
+Drive to Jagat (1,300 m) from Kathmandu by Private Tourist Vehicle – 8 to 10 hours.
 Overnight at a Guesthouse.

-Trek from Jagat to Dharapani (1,995 m) – 7 to 8 hours.
+Trek to Dharapani (1,995 m) from Jagat – 7 to 8 hours.
 Overnight at a Guesthouse.

-Trek from Dharapani to Koto (2,600m) – 5 to 6 hours.
+Trek to Koto (2,600 m) from Dharapani – 5 to 6 hours.
 Overnight at a Guesthouse.

-Trek from Koto to Meta (3,560 m) – 7 to 8 hours.
+Trek to Meta (3,560 m) from Koto – 7 to 8 hours.
 Overnight at a Guesthouse.

-Trek from Meta to Phu Gaon (4,080 m) – 7 to 8 hours.
+Trek to Phu Gaon (4,080 m) from Meta – 7 to 8 hours.
 Overnight at a Guesthouse.

 Acclimatization Day at Phu Gaon.
 Overnight at a Guesthouse.

-Trek from Phu Gaon to Nar (4,110 m) – 6 to 7 hours.
+Trek to Nar (4,110 m) from Phu Gaon – 6 to 7 hours.
 Overnight at a Guesthouse.

 Acclimatization Day at Nar.
 Overnight at a Guesthouse.

-Trek from Nar to Kang La Pass (5,306 m) to Ngawal (3,660 m) – 7 to 8 hours.
+Trek to Ngawal (3,660 m) via crossing Kang La Pass (5,306 m) from Nar – 7 to 8 hours.
 Overnight at a Guesthouse.

-Trek from Ngawal to Manang (3,540 m) – 4 to 5 hours.
+Trek to Manang (3,540 m) from Ngawal – 4 to 5 hours.
 Overnight at a Guesthouse.

-Trek from Manang to Yak Kharka (4,050 m) – 3 to 4 hours.
+Trek to Yak Kharka (4,050 m) from Manang – 3 to 4 hours.
 Overnight at a Guesthouse.

-Trek from Yak Kharka to Thorong Phedi (4,450 m) – 3 to 4 hours.
+Trek to Thorong Phedi (4,450 m) from Yak Kharka – 3 to 4 hours.
 Overnight at a Guesthouse.

-Trek from Thorong Phedi to Thorong La (5,415 m) to Muktinath (3,760 m) – 7 to 8 hours.
+Trek to Muktinath (3,760 m) via crossing Thorong La (5,415 m) from Thorong Phedi – 7 to 8 hours.
 Overnight at a Guesthouse.

-Trek from Muktinath to Jomsom (2,720 m) – 5 to 6 hours.
+Trek to Jomsom (2,720 m) from Muktinath – 5 to 6 hours.
 Overnight at a Guesthouse.

 Transfer to International Airport for Final Departure.